cloudfour/leveller/README.md

 # Leveller

 A jQuery plugin for equalizing element heights.
-Works in IE8 and up.

 If you can, [you should use Flexbox instead](http://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 See the [demo]() for an example.